sepamostafa/MyfirstRep/README.md

 # This is my Project
-I will edit also my project here
+I will create another merge conflict
-I will edit this line here
+I will create another merge conflict

 ## This is a subheading
 Another explanation